-Ba Be National Park and Ba Be Lake, which is an area of astonishing natural beauty, also boasts high levels of biodiversity.
-The combination of mountains, freshwater lakes, caves, rivers and forests makes this area a haven for all sorts of amazing fauna and flora.
+Ba Be National Park and Ba Be Lake, which is an area of amazing natural beauty, also exhibit high levels of biodiversity.
+The combination of mountains, freshwater lakes, caves, rivers and forests; makes this region a paradise for all kinds of amazing flora and fauna.

-As you journey through Ba Be, either on foot or by boat or bike, you are bound to come across some of these incredible species.
-It really is a dream destination for nature lovers.
+While crossing Ba Be, on foot, by boat or by bicycle, you will surely come across some of these incredible species.
+It is without a doubt a dream destination for nature lovers.